-Idaho's Communities of Excellence Charter Schools Program is a reimbursement program, which means recipients will be reimbursed following proof of expenditures on allowable, approved activities.
+Idaho's Building on Success Charter Schools Program is a reimbursement program, which means recipients will be reimbursed following proof of expenditures on allowable, approved activities.

 The CSP subgrant purpose is to provide financial support for the initial operations of an expanding or newly established charter school.
 Subgrants can only be used for costs associated with expanding, replicating, or opening a public charter school.
-Subgrant activities refer to only those activities that occur during: a) planning period of up to 18 months; or b) the first-year or second year implementation of a new school or school expansion cohort.
-Grant expenditures for implementation are limited to 24 consecutive months.
+Subgrant activities refer to only those activities that occur during: a) the 0-year development of a school or school expansion cohort; b) first-year operations of a new school; or c) second-year operations of a new school or school expansion cohort.
+Grant expenditures are limited to a period of up to 18 months of planning and not more than 24 consecutive months of implementation activities.